jingwora/C-Tutorial/README.md

 - A header file is a list of function, variable and macro definitions that can be included and used in different files.
+- The interface is placed in a header file
 - .h filename extensions
 - To make modules that can be reused between projects.
 - #include"“header.h"